naqushab/gmail-spam-filter/README.md

 - Open [Gmail Settings](https://mail.google.com/mail/u/0/#settings/filters)
 - Head to **Filters and Blocked Addresses**
 - Click on **Import Filters** which is located at around bottom of the page
-- Upload the `mailFilters.xml` file and choose all filter.
+- Upload the `mailFilters.xml` file and choose all filters.

 ## Why use the filter?

-Since some genuine messages ends up in the SPAM folder sometimes, these SPAM messages pollute the folder and makes it difficult to find the genuine message.
+Since some genuine messages end up in the SPAM folder sometimes, these SPAM messages pollute the folder and make it difficult to find a genuine message.

 ## Contributing